dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

 1. We've added code that requires that the calling client be authenticated, but haven't yet configured the application to support authentication.

-    In the `HostinExtensions.cs` file, add a call to the `AddDefaultAuthentication` method (already defined in the `eShop.ServiceDefaults` project) to setup the application to use JWT Bearer authentication for tokens issued by the `idp` resource:
+    In the `HostingExtensions.cs` file, add a call to the `AddDefaultAuthentication` method (already defined in the `eShop.ServiceDefaults` project) to setup the application to use JWT Bearer authentication for tokens issued by the `idp` resource:

     ```csharp
     public static IHostApplicationBuilder AddApplicationServices(this IHostApplicationBuilder builder)